-It’s something that may not cross all gamer’s minds when asking them about their gaming setup.
-But knowing how much power a gaming computer uses can help you plan your decisions more wisely when choosing certain components.
+It may not cross all gamer’s minds when asking them about their gaming setup.
+However, knowing how much power a gaming computer uses can help you plan your decisions more wisely when choosing certain components.

 They’ll almost certainly leave out their PC.
-However, your typical PC can use a bulk of your power tokens, but does this hold for a gaming computer?
+However, your typical PC can use most of your power tokens, but does this hold for a gaming computer?

-Just because a gaming PC uses more electricity, that doesn’t mean you need to stop practicing for that upcoming tournament or give up on another shot at Call of Duty.
+Just because a gaming PC uses more electricity doesn’t mean you need to stop practicing for that upcoming tournament or give up on another shot at Call of Duty.

-Read on for more information on the amount of power your gaming PC uses, whether it requires more electricity than other types, and how to keep your power usage at a minimum!
+Read on for more information on how much power your gaming PC uses, whether it requires more electricity than other types, and how to keep your usage at a minimum!

 Gaming is one of the common energy-intensive uses of PCs.
-According to this MakeUseOf article, your gaming PC comes with more advanced hardware than a typical PC.
+According to this MakeUseOf article, your gaming PC has more advanced hardware than a typical PC.

-For instance, a gaming PC usually comes with a more powerful GPU, which requires more electricity to operate.
+For instance, a gaming PC usually comes with a more powerful GPU, requiring more electricity.
 Because of that, its energy consumption is significantly higher.

-With that in mind, an average gaming PC requires 300 to 500 watts per hour.
-This consumption increases tremendously, up to 600 watts or more when playing VR games.
+With that in mind, an average gaming PC requires 300 to 500 Watts.
+This consumption increases tremendously, up to 600 Watts or more when playing VR games.

 Do gaming computers use more electricity?

-As we hinted at earlier, a gaming computer requires more energy to run.
+As we mentioned earlier, a gaming computer requires more energy to run.
 According to a report by the Energy Saving Trust, your gaming PC requires almost six times as much energy as your laptop.
 But that’s just the tip of the iceberg.

 According to Greening the Beast — an initiative by Nathan Mills, a retired builder of high-end desktops, and Evans Mills, a former Scientist at the Lawrence Berkeley National Laboratory, a program under the US Department of Energy — the typical gaming PC consumes about 1400 kWh of electricity annually.

-This amount of energy can power up to three refrigerators, six conventional desktop computers, or ten gaming consoles!
+This energy can power up to three refrigerators, six conventional desktop computers, or ten gaming consoles!

 Of course, these numbers are pretty staggering.

-Besides, this consumption level requires up to $10 billion in energy expenditure, which is the average cost of running 25 electric power plants.
+Besides, this consumption level requires up to $10 billion in energy expenditure, the average cost of running 25 electric power plants.

 Which PC parts use the most power?

-Depending on their target users, PCs come with different features that determine their performance and power requirements.
+Depending on their target users, PCs have different features that determine their performance and power requirements.

-However, there’s no need to worry about the amount of electricity needed to power peripheral devices since their average consumption is less than 0.5 watts.
+However, there’s no need to worry about the electricity needed to power peripheral devices since their average consumption is less than 0.5 Watts.

 The table below summarizes the typical amount of power needed by the primary components of a gaming computer.